 The Consent Trap

 Wednesday 4 November 2026, 16:42.
-Slack DM from James Okafor lands: "Operation Pulse Back launching Monday.
-Legal said LIA is fine — just reminding existing customers.
-Can you sign the form?"
+Slack DM from James Okafor: "Operation Pulse Back launching Monday.
+Legal said LIA is fine, just reminding existing customers.
+Sign the form?"

-James has four months' tenure at Cerulith.
-He is great at his job.
-He does not know Recital 47 is a GDPR statement, not an ePrivacy one.
-He thinks "analytics cookies" fall under the strictly-necessary carve-out — they do not, under ePrivacy Art 5(3) as clarified by EDPB 2/2023 and CNIL guidance.
-Fran is on the CC. €2.5M of Q4 revenue depends on this campaign.
+James is four months in.
+He's great at his job.
+He doesn't know Recital 47 is GDPR, not ePrivacy, and he thinks "analytics cookies" are strictly necessary.
+They aren't, under ePrivacy Art 5(3) per EDPB 2/2023 and CNIL.
+Fran is CC'd. €2.5M of Q4 hangs on this.
 Launch is Monday.

 - Distinguish GDPR Art 6 from ePrivacy Dir Art 13 — and apply both correctly to electronic marketing.